pocomane/brewed-in-the-apocalypse/bita.md

 already avaiable move.
 It will pratically replace the old version.

 ```
-__Asses the situation__: when you, a protagonist, have to __Asses the situation__ , the following
+__Asses the situation__: when the PC controlledy by you triggers __Asses the situation__ ,
-options are avaiable too, other than the original ones
+the following options are avaiable too, other than the original ones:

 - What here is the greatest/least _ ?
 - What here has been hidden or overlooked?
 - What is the likely previous/upcoming situation?

-The protagonist may fill the _ before writing the moves on the character sheet.
+You have to fill the _ before writing the moves on the character sheet.
 ```

 The general schema of new moves with rolls is "When [trigger text]